chk-AI/medical_figures/README.md

 # medical_figures
-Medical figures with research data
+How to create medical figures for visualizing research data

 # Step 1:
 Find or create a template of what you want to visualize.